Find out what some of our graduates are doing today in pursuing their successful careers.

 The Universal Technical Institute (UTI) Lisle campus, like other UTI schools across the country, provides education and training

-for students looking to pursue a career in the trades.1 This 107,629-square-foot campus offers core Automotive,
+for students looking to pursue a career in the trades.1 This 107,629-square-foot campus offers Automotive, Diesel,

 Sure, it’s an impressive roster of coursework — but a school like UTI Lisle, Illinois, is much more than the educational opportunities it provides.